 Consultation work for improving trans/Jewish/disabled inclusion for a variety of professional bodies

 Children's sessions on creative writing, multi-cultural religious observances, and identity

 Complex character and world building

 Sensitivity reader services for both academics and fiction authors

 death, Birth, rebirth

 Death, Birth, Rebirth is Jaime's forthcoming poetry chapbook.

-Currently in its editing phase, Death, Birth, Rebirth will be published in early 2021, centring on themes of discovery, queer identity, and inter-generational family relationships.
+Currently in its editing phase, Death, Birth, Rebirth will be published in 2021, centring on themes of discovery, queer identity, and inter-generational family relationships.

 If you'd like to be among the first to know when Death, Birth, Rebirth is published, please get in touch using the contact form below.

 If you're interested in seeing more of Jaime's fiction, but don't want to wait for Death, Birth, Rebirth to be published, why not become a patron?